moneroguides/1x02-setting-up-your-own-node/script.md

 Currently we are only leaching the blockchain from the P2P network and sharing is caring after all, so we'll want to enable seeding as well.
 To do this, we're going to have to set special rules in the firewall to allow incoming connections for the p2p port (18080) on both our computers and routers.

+This may or may not be technically possible for you.
+This will all depend on your ISP and aministrative access to your router.

-The following two sections will cover linux and windows independently, so please skip to the appropriate section.
+The following two sections will cover linux and windows independently, so please head to the appropriate section.
 As for routers, please take a look at your manufacturers recommendations.
-If you're currently using a vpn, please take a look at our video **Using Monero With Enhanced Privacy** as things will be a little bit different for you.
+If you're currently using a VPN, please take a look at our video **Using Monero With Enhanced Privacy** as things will be a little bit different for you.

 ### FORWARDING THE P2P PORT - LINUX